Simsimiyya

-The simsimiyya (Egyptian Arabic: سمسمية, and سنسمية sinsimia/sinsimiyya; pl. simsimiyyāt/sinsimiyyāt) is a box or bowl lyre used in Egypt, Saudi Arabia and South Yemen.
+The simsimiyya (Arabic: سمسمية or سنسمية simsimyya/sinsimiyya; pl. simsimiyyāt/sinsimiyyāt, سمسميات) is a box or bowl lyre used in Egypt.
 Models exist with both circular soundboxes as well as rectangular.

-In the past, Egyptian models had 5 strings, while those in Yemen had 6.
+In the past, Egyptian models had 5 strings.
 The strings are held in place by pegs instead of tuning rings.
-Today, images of the instrument in Egypts may show 12 strings.
+Today, images of the instrument in Egypt may show 12 strings.
+It has been played since ancient times.

-It is used in Egypt in certain genres of Egyptian music, including Sawahli (coastal) music, which is a type of popular Egyptian music from the country's northern coast that is based around ancient Egyptian instrumentals.
-The simsimiyya was probably introduced to the country's northern coast from the Nile valley in the 19th century by Egyptian workers in the Suez Canal.
+It is used in Egypt in certain genres of Egyptian music, including Sawahli (coastal) music, which is a type of popular Egyptian music from the country's northern coast.
+The simsimiyya was probably introduced to the country's northern coast from the Nile valley in the 19th century by Egyptian workers in the Suez canal.
 It is also used in other genres of Egyptian music.
-Well known Egyptian bands that feature the simsimiyya as a main instrument include el-Tanboura, which uses other ancient Egyptian instruments.
+Well-known Egyptian bands that feature the simsimiyya as a main instrument include El Tanbura, which uses other Egyptian instruments.

-The simsimiyya is often used to accompany an Egyptian dance called bambutiyya, as well as among the groups of Egyptian musicians known as suhbagiyya, in the cities of Port Said and Ismailia.
+The simsimiyya is often used to accompany Egyptian musicians known as suhbagiyya, in the cities of Port Said, Ismailia, and Suez.

-It is sometimes used in other countries neighboring Egypt as well.
+It is sometimes used in other countries neighboring Egypt as well, including Libya, Jordan, and Saudi Arabia.

+In Saudi Arabia and Yemen, it supports traditional songs and Bedouin narratives, symbolizing cultural continuity.
+The instrument’s revival, led by groups like El Tanbura in the 1980s, has preserved its heritage, earning UNESCO recognition in 2024 for its role in intangible cultural heritage.
+Its bright, melodic tones resonate in both festive and reflective settings, bridging past and present.